HSilva4495/Lisp_Organization/README.md

 # Availity_Backend
-Availity Project in accordance to the project specifications
+Availity Project in accordance to the project specifications.
+Added a GUI for ease of use.